MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scanpublishing-pages.md

 ## Overview

 Publishing sites are typically customized intranet sites that rely on page layouts to allow end users to quickly create articles that are published to end users.
-Due to the high level of customization that is involved with publishing sites, they may be difficult to migrate to SharePoint without an extensive amount of remediation effort.
+Due to the high level of customization that is involved with publishing sites, they may be difficult to migrate to SharePoint in Microsoft 365 without an extensive amount of remediation effort.

 ## Data Migration